Skip to main content

 autumn walk in the park

-The next three days were crazy — full of work, taking care of our boy, and trying to cope with everything alone.
+The next three days were chaos — full of work, taking care of our boy, and trying to cope with everything alone.

-What scared me the most was that he could suddenly have trouble breathing and I might have to rush him to the hospital.
+What scared me the most was how suddenly he could struggle to breathe — and I might have to rush him to the hospital.
 We live about 20 minutes away, and I couldn’t imagine my boy struggling to breathe while I drove through two villages in the middle of the night.

 In the end, he got better and went back to kindergarten a few days later.
 He has so much fun there and is finally starting to enjoy it.